 The sweet-salty-crisp combination of bacon and maple syrup will induce euphoria.

 You can’t have turkey without stuffing, right?
-No matter what you’re looking for, we have the stuffing recipe for you.

 If you’re already adding chocolate to your stuffing, go ahead and toss some bacon in that mix for good measure.

-This recipe uses elegant shelled French chestnuts and rich brioche bread to create an indulgent, flavorful stuffing that's for more than just stuffing the bird with.
+Use elegant shelled French chestnuts and rich brioche bread to create an indulgent, flavorful stuffing that's for more than just stuffing the bird with.

 Swap cornbread for your usual loaf and see how just a small change can make all the difference.
 The classic stuffing flavors that everyone loves shine though with the cornbread, making it just a little different in the most delicious way.

-Give everyone their own individual stuffing muffin that will be crispy on the outside and soft in the middle, perfect for mopping up any gravy!
+Give everyone their own individual stuffing muffin that will be crispy on the outside and soft in the middle, perfect for mopping up any gravy.

 The fattiness of the pork in this sausage stuffing is a lovely accompaniment to the lean turkey meat.
 Don’t be shy about adding herbs like rosemary, sage, and parsley; the aromatic herbaceousness will round out the flavor of the rich sausage.